 This tells you the percentage of patients given antipsychotic drugs.
 These medications may be used for several conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents prescribed antianxiety drugs.
-These drugs are generally given to patients suffering from anxiety or depression.
+This is the percentage of residents who were given antianxiety medications.
+Antianxiety drugs are administered to patients experiencing anxiety or depression.

 Managing Depression Among Residents

 This tells you the percentage of patients demonstrating symptoms of depression.
 Higher levels of depression could be an indicator worse patient care.